flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 :::warning
 Flutter is migrating to [Swift Package Manager][] to manage iOS and macOS native dependencies.
+Flutter's support of Swift Package Manager is under development.
-This is an experimental feature that might change in the future.
+The implementation might change in the future.
-It is currently only available on the [`main` channel][].
+Swift Package Manager support is only available on the [`main` channel][].
-Flutter will continue to support CocoaPods until further notice.
+Flutter continues to support CocoaPods.
 :::

 Flutter's Swift Package Manager integration has several benefits:

-1. **Access to the Swift package ecosystem**.
+1. **Provides access to the Swift package ecosystem**.
-   Flutter plugins can use the growing ecosystem of [Swift packages][]!
+   Flutter plugins can use the growing ecosystem of [Swift packages][].
 2. **Simplifies Flutter installation**.
-   Swift Package Manager is bundled with Xcode.
+   Xcode includes Swift Package Manager.
-   In the future, you won’t need to install Ruby and CocoaPods to target iOS or macOS.
+   You don't need to install Ruby and CocoaPods if your project uses Swift Package Manager.

-If you find a bug in Flutter's Swift Package Manager support, please [open an issue][].
+If you find a bug in Flutter's Swift Package Manager support, [open an issue][].

 [Swift Package Manager]: https://www.swift.org/documentation/package-manager/
 [`main` channel]: /release/upgrade#switching-flutter-channels